dhruvin771/Chess-Bot/README.md

 # Unity Chess Bot - [Work in Progress]

-A simple 2d chess clone that has an AI (bot) that plays moves against the player.
+A simple 2D chess clone that has an AI (bot) that plays moves against the player.
 The bot is still a work in progress.

 ![Chess](https://github.com/donaldheddesheimer/Unity-Chess-Bot/assets/119540065/c04dcc5f-bd8a-47f7-bcf7-835afc347ce8)

-## How it works
+## How it Works
-The cloned game follows typically chess rules on an 8x8 grid.
-You can play white or black and can play Player vs Player or Player vs AI or AI vs AI.
-The bot looks for moves in the future to decide the best move.
+The cloned game follows typical chess rules on an 8x8 grid.
+You can play as white or black and can choose between Player vs Player, Player vs AI, or AI vs AI modes.
+The bot analyzes future moves to decide the best possible move.

 ## Depth of Search
 The bot searches for moves up to a certain depth in the game tree.
 A deeper search allows for a more thorough evaluation of potential moves but also requires more computational resources.